JorenSix/JGaborator/README.md

 #Version
 0.5 2018 Initial release
-0.6 2021 automatic loading of jni library on some platforms
+0.6 2021 automatic loading of JNI library on some platforms.
+JGaborators is now safe to use from multiple (Java) threads.